Weafre/weafre.github.io/_posts/2020-04-14-Image-Fingerprinting.md

  </figcaption>
 </figure>
 <p style="font-size:110%;">
 For training, i use 2165 images from imagesNet as anchors.
 Applying some modifications such that adding text, changing brightness, screenshoot, mixing content to the anchor to create positive images.
 For negative, I use any image in dataset which are not anchor and positives.
 The same procedure also perform on another 1000 image from flick used as test dataset.
-Some sample modified images are shown above.
+All images are converted to black and white image to remove color similarity information.
+Some sample modified images before converting to black and white are shown above.
 </p>
 <figure>
  <img src='{{site.url}}/images/model.png' alt='Video coding standardization ' style="width:480px;height:360px;" class="center"/>